ryjen/ryjen.github.io/content/post/favourite-nixisms.md

 Namespaces can be used in C code via corresponding [system commands and C api](http://man7.org/linux/man-pages/man7/namespaces.7.html).

-Using the first namespace for example, mount, allows a process to create new mount points that don't affect the rest of the system.
+Using the first namespace mount allows a process to create new mount points that don't affect the rest of the system.

 An important namespace was user, which allowed isolation of user privileges.
 It's because of this namespaces container software like [docker](https://www.docker.com/) and [lxc](https://linuxcontainers.org/lxd/) were able to form.